To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 There are many insurance policies and services that can help you quickly and efficiently restore your identity with little out-of-pocket costs to you.
 Learn more about identity theft insurance, including our reviews of the best insurance available.

 You might be asking yourself – “what is the difference between identity theft insurance and identity theft protection?”
 A lot of the companies that we rank in our best identity theft protection article offer identity theft insurance as part of their package.
 They also constantly monitor your credit reports and send you alerts if something seems suspicious.

-The companies here typically don’t do that.
-These policies offer expense reimbursement for dealing with the consequences of identity theft, but they do very little (if anything) to proactively help protect you.
+The companies here sometimes don’t do that.
+These policies offer expense reimbursement for dealing with the consequences of identity theft, but may or may not do anything to proactively help you monitor your credit.